MasterKale/SimpleWebAuthn/packages/browser/README.md

 }
 ```

-You can add all the other values you want but the most important is to have the value `browser` first to be sure that the `ES5` version of this library is taken into account.
+`'browser'` must come first in the list to ensure that the `ES5` version of this library is bundled.
+Additional values can be added afterwards as needed.